 John H Allen House (335 Summit Ave): Queen Anne built for John Allen in 1892 who was a partner at the wholesale grocer Allen, Moon & Company.
 Instead of a regular house architect, Allen chose J. Walter Stevens who had designed many of his warehouses.
 Next door at 329 Summit Ave is a nice Victorian built in 1899 for local surgeon Charles A. Wheaton.

 Edward N. Saunders House (323 Summit Ave): The 1st home on this lot was built out of stone in 1863 and was replaced by this one in 1892 for Edward N. Saunders who was the President and Treasurer of the Northwestern Fuel Company.
 We love the bright red brick and curved driveway of this massive home.
 Interesting to note that after Saunders’ death the home became a convent for the St Paul Cathedral.

-12. William B. Dean House (353 Summit Ave): William Dean and his wife Mary had this home built is a unique mix of Queen Anne and Victorian styles in 1882, Halt Timber added to make it a Tudor when style fell out of favor, was restored to old style again in 2001.
-William Dean House was successful St Paul businessman, banker and later a state senator.
+12. William B. Dean House (353 Summit Ave): William Dean and his wife Mary had this home built is a unique mix of Queen Anne and Victorian styles in 1882, Halt Timber added to make it a Tudor when style fell out of favor, was restored to old-style again in 2001.
+William Dean House was a successful St Paul businessman, banker, and later a state senator.
 Historic Photos: (Original home in 1895, Home Before Current Restoration in 2005).